Alberta Fact Check: Loyalty to a united Canada is NOT part of the UCP principles

 The misinformation stems from a set of proposed principles presented and voted upon by the party’s founding members in 2017.
 One of the proposals within the set called for, “Loyalty to a united Canada, and a commitment for Alberta to be a Leader in the Canadian federation that constructively defends the best interests of the province and its constitutional sovereignty”

+That was part of an initial Agreement in Principle, which had been proposed to bring the Wildrose and Progressive Conservative parties together in a merger.

-That proposal was debated and rejected by the founding UCP members.
-It was never enshrined in the party principles.
-Peter McCaffrey who served on the policy committee during the party’s founding has repeatedly corrected the record on the issue.
+That proposal for a statement on unity was debated and rejected by the founding UCP members.
+It was never enshrined in the party's principles.
+Peter McCaffrey, who served on the policy committee during the party’s founding, has repeatedly corrected the record on the issue.

 Cory Morgan